astrochili/defold-trenchfold/README.md

 #### Editor Script

-Find your `.map` file in the resources pane of the editor and right click on it to see two actions.
+Find your `.map` file in the resources pane of the editor and right click on it and select the `Convert Map to Collection` action.

-1. `Prepare Map Components Folders`.
-It clears and creates the required folders for file components.
-It's required to do before the next action.
-2. `Convert Map to Collection`.
 It does the magic and creates the collection file and all the components files: buffers, meshes, convexshapes, collisionobjects and some scripts.

-These actions are separated because of the editor scripts limitation, upvote for the Defold issue [#6810](https://github.com/defold/defold/issues/6810).

 #### Lua Module

 There is also the `trenchfold/cli.lua` module to run the import script outside the editor.
 Just pass it two arguments - `relative/map_folder` and `map_name`.
-It will do everything, including preparing folders in one pass.

 For example, there is [`.vscode/launch.json`](.vscode/launch.json) to run `trenchfold/cli.lua` with the `level` map in VS Code.
 You can try to run it by installing [Defold Kit](https://marketplace.visualstudio.com/items?itemName=astronachos.defold) or just [local-lua-debugger](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode).